nannypink/odin-recipes/README.md

 # odin-recipes
-Going back to very basic for a refresher
+Going back to very basic for a refresher but this time using Ubuntu and CLI more